edumserrano/webpack-module-federation-with-angular/code-demos/component-directive-ng16/README.md

 1) Go to `/code-demos/component-directive-ng16/shell-ng16` folder and run `npm i`, followed by `npm start`.
 This will start the shell app on http://localhost:4200.
 2) Go to `/code-demos/component-directive-ng16/mfe1-ng16` folder and run `npm i`, followed by `npm start`.
 This will start the mfe1 app on http://localhost:4201.

-The Angular directive will load the Angular component from the mfe1 app on page.
+The Angular directive will load the Angular component from the mfe1 app on page load.

 ## MFE1 app